cooklang/cooklang-c/CONTRIBUTING.md

 git clone https://github.com/cooklang/cook-in-c.git

 ```
-If you would like to work with the library you will need the following packages installed: flex, bison, and make and gcc for the compilation.
+If you would like to work with the library you will need the following packages installed: make and gcc for the compilation.
 These can all be installed via:
 ```
-sudo apt-get install flex bison make gcc
+sudo apt-get install make gcc
 ```

 The library is built using these versions:
 ```
-flex 2.6.4
-bison (GNU Bison) 3.3.2
 GNU Make 4.2.1
 gcc (Debian 8.3.0-6) 8.3.0
 ```